 And after all the trialing, my husband declared this a huge win.
 This is coming from a guy who hates to eat cake.
 He wanted seconds.
 It's just heaven in a bite.

 Can you believe it?
 Only 8 ingredients for this entire cake, including the glaze!
 Do I make easy cakes for you or what?
+It is so dang hard and takes a lot of trials to keep these cakes super easy, a few ingredients, vegan, gluten-free AND oil-free!
+It's not easy, especially when you want the cake to resemble all-purpose flour.
+But, this one is easy and delicious.
 There really is no excuse not to make it.
 You'll need the following for this amazing Vegan Gluten-free Cinnamon Caramel Bundt Cake:

 For this post, I'm excited to say I was asked by Sprouts again to create a very special dessert for their special Thanksgiving event, Sprouts Virtual Friendsgiving!
 It's a large event to get us all ready for the holidays.